Devitzer/Obsidian/CONTRIBUTING.md

 # Contributing

-To contribute, fork then make a pull request.
+To contribute, fork this repository then make a pull request.
 If you are unfamiliar with this, here are 2 articles about it, in order of how to do this.

 ## 1.